-Vegetarians may be surprised to find they have developed the syndrome when milk products such as ice cream or whey powder supplements suddenly cause reactions.
+Vegetarians may be surprised to find they have developed the syndrome when milk products such as ice cream or whey powder supplements suddenly cause reactions(sometimes including anaphylaxis).
 This is because the alpha-gal molecule can be found in any product derived from mammals, not just meat.

 What about vegans then, surely they’d be safe?
 Not quite.
 A plethora of anecdotal reports supported by recent research has revealed that carrageenan, an additive made from red algae – used heavily in dairy substitutes and baked goods – can cause reactions in patients suffering from the so-called “red meat allergy”.